 To be busy with the past means not necessarily nostalgie or conservatism.
 This would be only true if you look on tradition and progress like a pair of opposite, if you can discover in the past only the sediments and not the potential, if you would interpretate the history of music (and all history?) as a one-lined progression, as a systematic development from inferiority to superiority, so as an arrow and not as a network, which connects ideas, materials, archetyps over the centuries.

-Sept Variations works with elements, moments, materials from seven compositions of the past (Schumann, Janáček, Debussy, Schumann, Schubert, Mahler, Schumann).
-At the time of composing this pieces were very near to me, shadowed me, and this is the reason for its choice.
+Sept Variations works with elements, moments, materials of seven compositions of the past (Schumann, Janáček, Debussy, Schumann, Schubert, Mahler, Schumann).
+At the time of composing this pieces were very close to me, persecuted me, and that's the reason for their choice.

 go to top